Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 16.27.08 UTC
+- WIB: Sabtu, 5 Juli 2025 17.29.30 UTC
-- WITA: Sabtu, 5 Juli 2025 17.27.08 UTC
+- WITA: Sabtu, 5 Juli 2025 18.29.30 UTC
-- WIT: Sabtu, 5 Juli 2025 18.27.08 UTC
+- WIT: Sabtu, 5 Juli 2025 19.29.30 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature